p18e3/Do-it-Right-EF_ChangeLog/README.md

 }
 ```

-The next thing we have to take into consideration is that there are three kinds of EntityStates, we want to handle:
+To write change log information, we have to take into consideration that there are three kinds of EntityStates, we want to handle:

 | EntityState | Action |
 |:------------|:-------|